 - Extras – Do you need to carry items on your roof like camping equipment or a bike?
 If so, you’ll need a car with roof rails.
 If you regularly go on road trips, you might want to invest in a car with a built-in sat nav.

 As there is so much choice with family cars, it’s impossible to say which one is the best.
-However, here are some of the standout vehicles.
+However, here are some of the standout vehicles to keep in mind when choosing a family car.

 The Skoda Superb shares much of its features with the more popular Octavia model, but the Superb is better for families.
 It has plenty of space inside, with the boots and the back seat not compromised.
 The car itself is a sporty hatchback, with a luxurious interior.
 The boot has a 625 litre capacity, perfect for lots of luggage on a road trip.

-The Volkswagen Passat is an economical choice for a family car, with the 2017 model in particular being 20% more economical than the previous ones.
+The Volkswagen Passat is an economical choice for a family car.
 The Passat is well-built and spacious, and you can choose between the saloon or estate style to suit your personal choice.
 There’s also a hybrid engine option, as well as petrol and diesel choices.

 Citroen C4 Picasso